You will be considered a mature applicant if you meet the following criteria:

 - Group A course

-Applicants who are upgrading courses at a post-secondary institution, through distance learning and/or through adult education are required to present final, official grades for the calculation of your competitive admission average.
+Applicants who are out of high school and/or are upgrading courses at a post-secondary institution, through distance learning or through adult education are required to present final, official grades for the calculation of your competitive admission average.

 - Conditional admission is offered based on your competitive average, calculated on your two highest Group A grades reported at the time of review.
 Equivalent post-secondary courses may be substituted for required high school subjects where appropriate.